DrLIRAAAAAAA/CGFM_Hubbard_1D/CGFM_Hubbard_1D/README.md

 - IZI:               defines on which site the Green's functions will be calculated (IZI=LFIN means on the last site, which is the impurity site);
 - IDOWN:             defines if the down spin Green's functions should be calculated (IDOWN=0 means up spin only; IDOWN=1 means both spins);
 - ACOPtI:            electron hopping term between sites of the chain;
+- ACOPtR:            electron hopping term in the Green's functions for the lattice (set equal to the chain hopping);
 - D:                 bandwidth for the zero order density of states;
 - ACOPH:             external magnetic field;
 - ACt:               individual hopping terms between sites;